dereknovak/LS180-LS/study_guide2.md

 ## DROP

-- The `DROP` statement is used to permanently remove a structure from a database, including the database itself.
+- The `DROP` command is used to permanently remove a structure from a database, including the database itself.

 ```sql
 DROP DATABASE database_name;